PMCC-BioinformaticsCore/janis/README.md

 Uses NetworkX library: https://networkx.github.io/

+## Requirements

+This document should consume the WEHI Pipeline Definition Language and emit a translation into CWL (later: WDL).
+It should contain:
+    - A fully specified workflow.
+    - A zip of the references (the tools).
+    - An input yaml file.

+It should have the option to produce a visual graph (as it build the DAG) and perform basic typechecking between connections.

 ## WEHI Pipeline Definition Language
 Following discussions with Evan, I've put together a little _guide_ on how I've interpreted the pipeline language (_name?_).